great-expectations/great_expectations/docs/reference/checkpoints_and_actions.md

 CheckpointResult objects include many convenience methods (e.g. `list_data_asset_names`) that make working with Checkpoint results easier.
 You can learn more about these methods in the documentation for class: `great_expectations.checkpoint.types.checkpoint_result.CheckpointResult`.

+Below is an example of a `CheckpointResult` object which itself contains `ValidationResult`, `ExpectationSuiteValidationResult`, and `CheckpointConfig` objects.

 #### Example CheckpointResult:

 ```python file=file=../../../../tests/integration/docusaurus/reference/core_concepts/checkpoints_and_actions.py#L105-L119